Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common errors people make when choosing a career?
+What are some common mistakes people make when choosing an occupation?

-How can I make sure that I don’t follow the wrong career path?
+How can I avoid following the wrong career track?

 Conclusion